 Implement a consistent management program assigned to upkeep the Parkway and provide a plan on what maintenance is, how it is performed, how it can be budgeted, and why it is needed.
-Consider maintenance agreement stating staff time commitments, legal resources, support from elected officials, and the process to identify a regional funding source.
+The County and the City first need to approve an MOU for advancement by providing a statement of staff time commitments, legal resources, actual support from elected officials, and review process.